 4. Know how to handle DOD and VA benefits.

-When a servicemember dies during active duty service, the Department of Defense provides their survivor(s) with a $100,000 death gratuity to cover immediate expenses before other benefits become available.
-This money is tax-exempt for the survivor(s).
+When a servicemember dies during active duty service, the Department of Defense provides their designated beneficiary with a $100,000 death gratuity to cover immediate expenses before other benefits become available.
+This money is tax-exempt for the beneficiary.

-Note that military retirement pay is fully taxable.
+Note that military retirement pay is fully taxable by the federal government but may be tax-exempt in some states.

 Military OneSource offers free tax services to servicemembers and their families through MilTax.
 You can contact a tax consultant by calling 800-342-9647 or use their tax preparation software to file your taxes.
 If you have questions about DOD or VA benefits, Navy Mutual’s Education and Veterans Services team can help answer your questions.
 Our representatives can be reached at 888-298-4442 or education@navymutual.org.